 1. Eat light, warm, and well-cooked foods, especially on the days of travel.

 As already mentioned, the digestive fire is extremely low during travel.
-This means that the food taken in should be light, well cooked and easy to digest.
-Foods such as basmati rice and cooked veggies, soups, stews, oatmeal and quinoa porridge are all good options to avoid indigestion and constipation.
-Overall make sure to avoid raw, cold, dry and rough foods such as raw veggies, salad, crackers, dry cereal, dry toast, dried fruit, frozen foods and iced drinks.
+This means that the food taken in should be light, well-cooked, and easy to digest.
+Foods such as basmati rice and cooked veggies, soups, stews, oatmeal, and quinoa porridge are all good options to avoid indigestion and constipation.
+Overall, make sure to avoid raw, cold, dry, and rough foods such as raw veggies, salad, crackers, dry cereal, dry toast, dried fruit, frozen foods, and iced drinks.

 2. If you’re not hungry, don’t eat!